mothepro/fancy-p2p/README.md

   p2p = new P2P('Mo', {
     /** STUN servers to use to initialize P2P connections */ stuns,

     /** Lobby ID to use for this app */ lobby,

     /** Settings for the signaling server */
     server: {
         /** The address of the signaling server */ address,

         /** The version of `@mothepro/signaling-lobby` the signaling server is running */ version,
     },

     /** Whether to use the signaling server as a fallback when a direct connection to peer can not be established. */
     fallback: false,

-    /** Number of times to attempt to make an RTC connection. */
+    /** Number of times to attempt to make an RTC connection, if negative direct p2p connections will not be attempted. */
     retries: 1,

     /** The number of milliseconds to wait before giving up on the connection. */
     timeout: 10 * 1000,
   })